josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 </CalloutPlusQuote>

-That skill, naturally, exists more across a wide gamut than within a precisely defined boundary.
-It encompasses students and experts, and everything in between.
+That skill, naturally, exists more across a wide gamut than within a precisely defined boundary, which is another reason a precise definition is elusive (and futile).
+It encompasses new students, old experts, and everything in between.
 The unifying quality, I would say, is some degree of applied atomic knowledge.

-Of course, it's possible to put things on the web with none of this knowledge.
+Of course, it's possible to put things on the web with none of this.
 That's been the case for decades now.
 Before LLMs there was Squarespace and the like; before that, WordPress, and others.

 **It's always been possible to build websites without being a web developer.** Websites have been increasingly democratized for nearly as long as the web has even existed.
 And that's a _good_ thing.